coolstar/OS-X-ALPS-DRIVER/README.md

 This driver is based on Rehabman's VoodooPS2 driver for macOS, Linux 4.7, and bpedman's earlier work.
 V7 support was ported by coolstarorg.

+CSGesture has been implemented by CoolStar to improve the usability of ALPS Clickpads in macOS.

 The aim of this driver is to improve the usability of ALPS TouchPads in macOS.

 Driver Features: